-If you don't believe there's a crisis of confidence in government, along with a need to change the culture, you probably shouldn't get involved.
+If you don't believe there's a crisis of confidence in government, along with a need to change the culture, this project isn't for you.
 Having said that, it is in everyone's interest that the Sacramento region be viewed as a global leader in public sector innovation.
 Without major changes in how government is perceived, we will never achieve our full potential as an innovative region.